muskoin/muskoin.github.io/index.md

 ## Step 2

-With Metamask connected to the dApp, click the button that says "To the Moon!".
+With Metamask connected to the dApp, click the button that says "To the Moon!"
 If Metamask is not connected, this button will help him connect it.

 # Leaderboard